 She recently published her research specific to aging policy in Public Administration Quarterly (2017), the Journal of Administrative Theory and Praxis (2016), Journal of Ageing in Emerging Economies (2015), and Journal of Aging & Social Policy (2014).
 She has published a number of other scholarly journal articles and text book chapters on public administration.

-Laura Keys is the undergraduate coordinator for the Department of Public Administration.
+Laura Keyes is the undergraduate coordinator for the Department of Public Administration.
 She coordinates our Urban Policy and Planning degree as well as Nonprofit Leadership Studies degree.
 Both programs have a minor option in addition to the minor in public administration.
 The department also offers two certificate programs in volunteer management and alternative dispute resolution.

 Please use the form to receive additional information about our undergraduate offerings.